bachya/Sifttter-Redux/README.md

 To create entries for the past 7 days (not inclusive of the current day):

 ```
+# Creates an entry for each day from from 7 days ago to yesterday
 $ ./srd exec -c
 ```

 To include the current day:

 ```
+# Creates an entry for each day from 7 days ago to today
 $ ./srd exec -c -i
 ```